neel182001/Online-Shop/README.md

 # Online-Shop
- Web based online shopping tool.
+ This is a basic Web based online shopping tool.
+Created for only understanding the way of working of django.